 The cinema is still there with some Punjabi and Hindi movies on offer:

 I didn’t see anything that really piqued my interest so I continued onward to the food court.
 I was ready for a snack.
 The food court is a great example of Toronto in microcosm: Bagels, Greek food, momos (Halal), Subway, Thai / Chinese food, Hakka Chinese, McDonald’s, Timmy’s and a Caribbean buffet.
 Though I usually like to try something different and quite frankly was eyeing the momos, I ended up going to Timmy’s because my need for caffeine and only a small snack rather than a meal made that the right choice for me.

 Suitably caffeinated it was time to head back across town.
-At least now I had no shortage of things to read as I traveled.
+At least now I had no shortage of things to read as I travelled.

 If you’d like to read about more of Toronto’s awesome libraries and the neighbourhoods they’re in, visit the Toronto by Library page.